Front-end clients for AI image models

 MLX Model Loader→MLX LoRA Loader(point at the YFG file, strength ≈ 0.8) →MLX Sampler→VAE Decode→Save Image.
 Prompt the patent-figure idiom (exploded view, numbered callouts, dashed hidden lines, technical patent figure) and queue.

 Flux dev at full precision is 23.8 GB in fp16, which does not fit a 16 GB machine.
-GGUF quantization is what makes it fit at all.
-DiT-backbone models (the diffusion-transformer architecture: Flux, SD3, Qwen-Image) compress well under GGUF; the older UNet-backbone models (SD 1.5, SDXL) do not benefit as much.
+DiT-backbone models (the diffusion-transformer architecture: Flux, SD3, Qwen-Image) compress well under GGUF, and some fit.

 Add the GGUF node pack via Manager (search “ComfyUI-GGUF”, city96/ComfyUI-GGUF).
 The manual route works too: